ysoftwareab/yplatform/doc/bootstrap-aws.md

 or to run `aws-iam-login <profile-name>` in your terminal in order to assume the credentials for a certain AWS role.

-To set this up run the following from within a repository that supports `aws-iam-bootstrap`:
+To set this up run the following from within a repository that supports `aws-iam-bootstrap` e.g. `aws*-dev-prod`:

 ```
 ~/git/firecloud/support-firecloud/bin/aws-iam-boostrap \